Choose Your Planting Stock Carefully

 - the high cost of establishment

-Originally, hardwood tree improvement followed the same system that was so successful in southern pines.
+Originally, hardwood tree improvement followed the same system that was successful in southern pines.
 Unfortunately, intensive selection of hardwood trees in native stands resulted in very little genetic gain.
-The reasons for this included a lack of comparison trees, considerable environmental influence, clonal propagation of some species, and site specificity.
+Reasons for this included a lack of comparison trees, considerable environmental influence, clonal propagation of some species, and site specificity.

-Following the first round of selection of the best trees in native stands, seed orchard establishment, and early testing of seed orchard parents, it became obvious that this strategy met with only limited success in terms of genetic gain.
+Following the first round of selection of the best trees in native stands, seed orchard establishment, and early testing of seed orchard parents, it became obvious that this strategy yielded only limited genetic gain.
 To overcome this problem, tree improvement scientists shifted toward uniform testing that put less emphasis on intensive selection in natural stands and more emphasis on collecting a larger test population.

 Additional problems were encountered in operating successful hardwood orchard programs because seed crops of many species are unreliable and seed storage is difficult.
-These difficulties delayed progress in hardwood tree improvement and left many thinking that little genetic gains could be made in hardwoods.
+These difficulties delayed progress in hardwood tree improvement.

-While hardwood genetic information is difficult to obtain, anyone purchasing seedlings should at least inquire about the geographic source of the seedlings.
+While hardwood genetic information is difficult to obtain, anyone purchasing seedlings should inquire about the geographic source of seedlings.
 Many experts advise using local seed sources.
-What most landowners and foresters don’t realize is that the term “local seed source” incorporates a 150-mile radius from the planting site.
-“Local” also refers to the source of the seed, not the location of the nursery.
-But it is important to note that using local seed typically provides adaptability, but not necessarily any type of improvement.
+What most landowners and foresters are not aware of is that “local” typically means within a 150-mile radius of the planting site.
+“Local” also refers to the source of seed, not location of the nursery.
+It is important to note that using local seed typically provides adaptability but not necessarily any type of improvement.

-Unlike the pine tree improvement cooperatives, the two hardwood tree improvement cooperatives located in the South were rather small, and their research was limited.
+Unlike the pine tree improvement cooperatives, the two hardwood tree improvement cooperatives located in the South were small and their research limited.
 Today, only the Western Gulf Tree Improvement Program continues to invest in a hardwood tree improvement program.
-This group, along with state agencies, has established a number of oak orchards in Arkansas, Louisiana, Mississippi, and Texas.
+This group, along with various state agencies, has established a number of oak orchards in Arkansas, Louisiana, Mississippi, and Texas.
 Very little of this improved seed is being collected currently.

 Like most hardwoods, cottonwood performs best on highly fertile, unstructured soils.
-Soils that have some type of pan are typically not well suited to fastgrowth species such as cottonwood and sycamore.
-However, it is encouraging to note that new research efforts in eastern cottonwood, black willow (Salix nigra Marsh.), red maple (Acer rubrum L.), and sycamore are being undertaken within Mississippi to determine the feasibility of these hardwood species for biomass production.
+Soils that have some type of pan are typically not well suited to fast-growth hardwood species.
+However, it is encouraging to note that new research efforts in eastern cottonwood, black willow (Salix nigra Marsh.), red maple (Acer rubrum L.), and American sycamore (Platanus occidentalis L.) are being undertaken in Mississippi to determine feasibility of these hardwood species for biomass production.

-It is important to understand the genetic background of seedlings you plan to use in the establishment of your next stand and whether these seedlings are compatible with your management objectives.
-Today, a wide variety of pine genetic material is available, ranging from open-pollinated seed to varietals.
+It is important to understand the genetic background of seedlings you plan to use in establishment of your next stand.
+Today, a wide variety of pine genetic material is available, ranging from open-pollinated seed to varietal seedlings.
 Each level of improvement is accompanied by a higher cost.

 Landowner objectives and site quality are key components that should be used to determine the level of genetic improvement of seedlings desired for outplanting.
-For loblolly pine, cheaper second-generation seedlings should be used for areas of low site indices, while more expensive MCP seedlings and varietals can be used to provide quality timber on areas with a higher site index.
+For loblolly pine, cheaper second-generation seedlings should be used for areas of low site indices, while more expensive MCP and varietal seedlings can be used to provide quality timber on areas with higher site index.

-With hardwoods, matching the species to the site is the first step you need to take.
-You should then determine if the selected species has improved genetic seedlings available.
-If no improved material is available, at least make sure you use a local seed source.
-These seedlings will be adapted to the local climatic conditions and resistant to any local diseases.
+With hardwoods, matching the species to the site is the first step to successful establishment.
+You should then determine if improved genetics are available for the selected species.
+If no improved material is available, try to use a local seed source.
+These seedlings will be adapted to local climatic conditions and resistant to local diseases.
 If improved hardwood seedlings are available, these can be used within the recommended geographic area.